COx2/audio-plugin-web-ui/README.md

 ## Examples

-In this repository, you can build two audio plugins named WebGain and DenoGain.
+In this repository, you can build four audio plugins named WebGain, DenoGain, WebVisualizer and ReactSynth.

 ### WebGain